Veseha/MoneyManager-PyQT/README.md

-# Information is not for Russians
+# Information is not for russians
-This program currently only works in Russian.
+This program currently only works in russian.
-Use the Google translator or learn Russian (in extreme cases, you can wait until I make the English version)
+Use the Google translator or learn russian (in extreme cases, you can wait until I make the English version)

 # Money manager byVeseha